VoxDroid/KemonoDownloader/README.md

    - **macOS**: `briefcase run macos`
    - **Linux**: `briefcase run linux`
    - **General**: `briefcase dev` *(Recommended)*
-   - **Note**: An internet connection is required to fetch content from Kemono.cr.
+   - **Note**: An internet connection is required to fetch content from Kemono.cr and Coomer.st.

 ## Usage
 Upon launching, you’ll see an introductory screen with a "Launch" button.
 Click it to enter the main interface, featuring four tabs: **Post Downloader**, **Creator Downloader**, **Settings**, and **Help**.
 The in-app Help tab contains a comprehensive user manual.

 ### Getting Started
 - The application creates default directories (`Downloads`, `Cache`, `Other Files`) in the specified save location.
-- Ensure an active internet connection to access Kemono.cr content.
+- Ensure an active internet connection to access Kemono.cr and Coomer.st content.
 - Explore the Help tab for detailed instructions and troubleshooting tips.

 ### Post Downloader Tab
-- **Purpose**: Download files from individual Kemono.cr posts.
+- **Purpose**: Download files from individual Kemono.cr and Coomer.st posts.
 - **How to Use**:
-  1. Enter a post URL (e.g., `https://kemono.cr/patreon/user/123456789/post/123456789`) in the "Enter post URL" field.
+  1. Enter a post URL (e.g., `https://kemono.cr/patreon/user/123456789/post/123456789` or `https://coomer.st/patreon/user/123456789/post/123456789`) in the "Enter post URL" field.
   2. Click "Add to Queue" to add it to the list.
   3. Click the eye icon to view files, filter by type (e.g., JPG, ZIP), and select files to download.
   4. Click "Download" to start, and monitor progress with the progress bars and console.